JSjulio/TheArrowGame/README.md

             In the case you happen to break the forbidden rule of not running the seed.js file while in production; the seed file has a fail safe code so nothing from your database will delete.
 Unless you instruct otherwise in the command line.

     *BACK-END PORT: 3000:
-        "npm run server": By default, the backend will run on this port.
-To run this code excute the following:
+        "npm run server": The backend is hard coded to run on port 3000.

     *PORT: 5432: